 - advice on the swelling (edema)

-- type of compression socks to wear (depending on the severity of the swelling)
+- type of compression socks to wear (this depends on the severity of the swelling)

 - how and when to wear the compression socks

-For instance, if you suffer from peripheral edema, your doctor may advise you to use compression stockings that fit up to the knee or below.
+For instance, if you suffer from peripheral edema, your doctor may advise you to use knee-high compression stockings.

-Note: in most cases, the use of compression socks will require a recommendation from a medical expert.
+Though weaker compression gear is available over-the-counter, in most cases, compression therapy requires a prescription from a medical expert.

 How Long You Should Wear Compression Socks to Reduce the Effects of Edema

-You will need to visit your doctor for regular checkups on the status of the edema swelling.
-After the checkup, the doctor will advise you on whether you need to wear compression stockings in the future or not.
+You will need to visit your doctor regularly to check on the progress of your edema swelling.
+After the checkup, the doctor will advise you on whether you need to continue to wear compression stockings or not.

 What Might Trigger More Swelling—Even When You Put On Compression Socks?

-As noted above, simple swelling can be triggered by common factors like standing or sitting for too long, pregnancy, leg injury, or being overweight.
-Such swelling should go away after a few days or after trying simple remedies to ease the swelling.
+As noted above, simple swelling can be triggered by common factors like standing or sitting for long periods, pregnancy, leg injury, or excess weight.
+Swelling often disappears after a few days.
+But edema is persistent, and it can become severe.

-Conditions such as congestive heart failure, and kidney, thyroid, liver, or lung diseases are major causes of edema.
-A heart that is unable to circulate blood properly can affect the flow of blood, leading to edema or increasing the swelling.
+Conditions such as congestive heart failure, and kidney, thyroid, liver, or lung diseases are major causes of edema because they affect circulation.

 Blood pressure medications are known to cause body swelling.
 Pain relievers can also worsen edema.

-Pregnant women are known to experience swelling of the legs and ankles.
-This is caused by the excess pressure the uterus exerts on the blood vessels on the lower part of the body.
+Pregnant women frequently experience swelling of the legs and ankles.
+This is caused by the excess pressure the uterus exerts on the blood vessels of the lower half of the body.

-A pregnant woman who stands or sits for long hours may experience increased severity of edema.
+A pregnant woman who stands or sits for long hours may experience more serious edema.

 4. Excessive Consumption of Salts.

 Too much salt intake affects the kidneys and the amount of fluid in the body.
-This can worsen edema swelling even when one is taking medication.
-So, those with edema should use minimal amounts of salt.
+This can worsen edema swelling, so you may need to limit your salt intake.